instatushq/languages/README.md

-# status-page-languages
+# 🌍🌎🌏 Instatus Supported Languages

 JSON files for the languages supported by Instatus.

 If you'd like to add your language, please create a pull request ✌️